jonnawadman/Sales-Performance-dashboard/README.md

 The dashboard gives an overview of sales performance, products, customers and revenue through interactive charts, KPIs and filters.

-# The Dashboard answers questions such as:
+# The Dashboard Answers Questions Such As

-- Which product category generates the most revenue
+- Which product category generates the most revenue?
-- Which city has the most/least orders
+- Which city has the most and the fewest orders?
-- Revenue by month
+- How does revenue change over time?
-- Total sales, orders, revenue etc.
+- What are the total sales, number of orders and products sold?

 # Technologies Used:

 Power BI
 PostgreSQL
 SQL
 DAX

 # Data Source

 The dataset was created for this project.
 It contains a relational database with:
 20 customers